remixed123/startproject_cc3200_ti-rtos/README.md

 Control LEDs by Using Apple iOS App
 -----------------------------------

-If you wish, you can use the iOS app provided on this website to control the LEDs.
+If you wish, you can use the iOS app provided on this Github account to control the LEDs.
-The App will send the UDP and provides a starting point for communicating with the CC3200 via an iOS App.
-The repository name is startproject_ios.
+The App will send the UDP packets and it provides a starting point for communicating with the CC3200 via an iOS App.
+The repository name is startproject_ios - https://github.com/remixed123/startproject_ios